MohamedAYassin/MohamedAYassin.github.io/content/blogs/hello-stunned-to-meet-you.md

   - Networking
   - Sockets
   - Peering
+  - Deprecated
 image: /images/post.jpg
-description: "A deep dive into building a modern P2P file transfer service with real-time connection monitoring"
+description: "[DEPRECATED] This post describes an older version of PeerLink.
+See the latest blog post for the current distributed file sharing platform."
 toc:
 ---

 # Hello, STUNned to meet you

+> **⚠️ DEPRECATED:** This post describes an older version of PeerLink that is no longer in use.
+The current version uses a completely different distributed systems architecture.
+See the [latest blog post](/blogs/building-peerlink) for information about the current implementation.

 So, here's the deal: file-sharing.
-It’s everywhere.
-From memes to work docs, we share files like it’s nobody’s business.
+It's everywhere.
+From memes to work docs, we share files like it's nobody's business.
 But when you need something secure, fast, and private?
-Well, that’s a bit trickier.
-Today, I’m going to walk you through how I built **Peer Link**, a WebRTC-powered file transfer service that prioritizes privacy, speed, and reliability.
-Let’s dive in, shall we?
+Well, that's a bit trickier.
+Today, I'm going to walk you through how I built **Peer Link**, a WebRTC-powered file transfer service that prioritizes privacy, speed, and reliability.
+Let's dive in, shall we?

 ---